okou5136/wem/README.md

  dir:your_directorys_name{ // some process ... }
  ```
   - for readability's sake,
-  it is recommended that the number of the process(es) is as small as possible (preferably one)
+  it is recommended that the number of the process(es) in this form is as small as possible (preferably one)
-  in this form

 2. To create a file, use file command
 ```
 file:your_files_name
 ```
- - this command can take *pre* as subcommand:
+ - this command can take **pre** as subcommand:
  ```
  file(pre:your_pretext):your_files_name
  ```